-The financial statements have been prepared on an accrual and going concern basis in accordance with the requirements of International Public Sector Accounting Standards (IPSASs) and comply with the UNESCO Financial Regulations.
+The financial statements have been prepared on an accrual and going concern basis in accordance with the requirements of International Public Sector Accounting Standards (IPSAS) and comply with the financial regulations of the special account for IESALC.

 The accounting policies set out below have been applied consistently in the preparation and presentation of these financial statements.